vjelic/device-metrics-exporter-glog-fork/docs/integrations/prometheus-grafana.md

 # Prometheus and Grafana

-- Add the metrics endpoint to your Prometheus configuration:
+To ingest metrics into Prometheus, add the metrics exporter endpoint to your Prometheus configuration:

 ```yaml
 scrape_configs: